howdyai/botkit-cms/readme.md

 TODO:

-* move stuff out of bower to cdn where possible
 * support for fallback script
 * deal with id/command/uniqueness

-* delete script
+* optional mongo support for scripts
+* support for LUIS